Hartsfield–Jackson Atlanta International Airport

-Hartsfield–Jackson is the primary hub of Delta Air Lines.
-With just over 1,000 flights a day to 225 domestic and international destinations, the Delta hub is the world's largest airline hub and is considered the first mega-hub in America.
-In addition to hosting Delta's corporate headquarters, Hartsfield–Jackson is also the home of Delta's Technical Operations Center, which is the airline's primary maintenance, repair and overhaul arm.
-Aside from Delta, Hartsfield-Jackson is also a focus city for low-cost carriers Frontier Airlines and Southwest Airlines.
-The airport has international service within North America and to Latin America, Europe, Africa, Middle East and East Asia.
+Hartsfield–Jackson is the primary hub of Delta Air Lines, and is home to the airline's corporate headquarters.
+With just over 1,000 flights a day to 225 domestic and international destinations, the Delta hub is the world's largest airline hub, and it is considered the first mega-hub in America.
+Additionally, Hartsfield–Jackson is the home of Delta's Technical Operations Center, which is the airline's primary maintenance, repair and overhaul arm.
+Aside from Delta, Hartsfield–Jackson is also an operating base for low-cost carriers Frontier Airlines, Southwest Airlines, and Spirit Airlines.
+The airport has international service within North America and to Latin America, Europe, Africa, the Middle East and East Asia.